 Sukarno was born as Naoko Nemoto.
 In 1962, she became the third wife of Sukarno, the first president of Indonesia, after meeting him at a hostess club in Tokyo’s ritzy Ginza area.
 She later converted to Islam and took an Indonesian name.

 She operates a cosmetics business and regularly appears as a commentator on television variety shows.
-She is also a spokesperson for the Irwin chain of detective offices and telecommunications company Softbank.
+She is also a spokesperson for the Ahrwin Women’s Detective chain and telecommunications company Softbank.